Simomylodon: Classification

 The internal division of the Mylodontidae is complex and currently under discussion.
 Among the broadly recognized groups are the late evolutionary lineages of the Mylodontinae, with Mylodon as the type genus, and the Lestodontinae, whose type genus is Lestodon (the tribes Mylodontini and Lestodontini).
 Paramylodon and Glossotherium are also sometimes placed in the latter group.
 The subdivision of the terminal group of the mylodonts into the Lestodontinae and Mylodontinae received confirmation in one of the most comprehensive studies to date on the phylogeny of the sloths in 2004, based on cranial features, subsequently found multiple support.
 However, a later analysis from 2019 again doubts the integrity of the two lineages.
 In contrast, a higher-resolution paper on the phylogeny of mylodonts presented in the same year supports the branching of terminal representatives.
-As a significant difference between the Mylodontinae and Lestodontinae, the expression of the canine anterior teeth can be invoked, as these are large and separated from the posterior teeth by a long diastema in the latter, but reach only small dimensions or are partially reduced and more closely apposed to the molar-like teeth in the former.
+As a significant difference between the Mylodontinae and Lestodontinae, the expression of the canine anterior teeth can be invoked, as these are large and separated from the posterior teeth by a long diastema in the latter, but reach only small dimensions or are partially reduced and more closely opposed to the molar-like teeth in the former.
 Numerous other subfamilies have been established in the past, such as the Nematheriinae for representatives from the Lower Miocene or the Octomylodontinae for all basal forms.
 Depending on the author, however, their respective recognition varies.
 Another group is found with the Urumacotheriinae, which was named back in 2004.
 In general, most researchers urge a revision for the entire family, since numerous of the higher taxonomic units do not have a formal diagnosis.
 Simomylodon is usually considered closely related to Pleurolestodon, which in turn is considered by numerous studies to have shown closer relationships to Glossotherium and Paramylodon.
 In addition, Simomylodon is also relegated to a more basal position within the Mylodontinae.